-7. Note that although this variable is specified in configuration files which are per operation mode, the variable itself is interpreted per tcc invocation and not per operation mode.
+10. Note that although this variable is specified in configuration files which are per operation mode, the variable itself is interpreted per tcc invocation and not per operation mode.
 Therefore it is an error for this variable to be specified with different values in different mode-specific configuration files which are read by a particular tcc invocation.

 The result code value is a positive number between 0 and 127.
 Values between 0 and 31 are reserved for use by TETware.
 The result name is a text string enclosed between double quotes and indicates the name of the result.
 The text string may contain embedded blanks.
-The action indicator informs the TCM what to do when a test purpose returns the corresponding result and should be one of Continue to cause the TCM to continue processing the next test purpose, or Abort to cause the TCM to abandon processing the test case.
+The action indicator informs the TCM and tcc what to do when a test purpose returns the corresponding result and should be one of Continue to continue processing subsequent test purposes and test cases as normal, or Abort to cause the TCM to abort processing of further test purposes and tcc to abort processing of further test cases.